ujichase/orbit/docs/src/reference/json.md

 It also allows users to export the unit's interface with the `--json` flag.
 This is convenient when you wish to pass this information in a more machine-readable format to another tool/program.

+The serialized JSON data is also available during the execution phase of a build process through the appropriate environment variables.
+To know which variables contain this data, see [Environment Variables](./environment_variables.md).

+The serialized JSON string data is unformatted.

 ## Schema

 The following schema is implemented for the json output: